The City Commission represents the people of Grand Rapids. Voters elect their representatives:

 Looking for a full meeting schedule?
 We keep a master calendar on our Legislative Management website.

 Most meetings are open to the public.
 Sometimes the City Commission meets in closed session to discuss confidential items.
 This includes personnel matters or litigation.
 Before the Commission makes any decisions they must return to open session.

 The committees receive reports and presentations from City staff members and partner organizations.
 They also consider action items, known as resolutions.
 Resolutions approved unanimously become recommendations.
-The Commission votes on recommendations in the regular session meeting at 7:00 pm the same day.
+The Commission votes on recommendations in the regular session meeting on the same day.

 The Commission approves the committees' resolutions with a vote on the consent agenda.
 This helps the Commission conduct a large amount of business efficiently.
 Routing most agenda items through committees in the morning saves time.
 This way the Commission can approve these items with a single vote in the evening.

-The regular session starts at 7:00 pm and includes at least two opportunities for public comment.
+Each regular session includes at least two opportunities for public comment.
 The public can comment on listed agenda items near the beginning of the meeting.
 The public can make general comments on any topic near the end of the meeting.
 Often the agenda also includes public hearings, when the public may comment on:

 - Proposed ordinance changes

 - Requested business or development incentives